netizenorg/netizen.org/www/classes/netart2/syllabus.md

 ## Lectures and Tutorials

-All of the course's lectures and tutorials are available on our class website and are meant to be taken at your own pace.
+All of the course's lectures and tutorials are available on our [class website](https://netizen.org/classes/netart2/) and are meant to be taken at your own pace.
 Most of the videos and documents on the site will be required viewing/reading, but some of the material will be optional.
 On the first day of class I will introduce the material and explain where to start and how to engage with it depending on your prior coding experience.

 ## Assignments

-You will be expected to complete a minimum of 4 (out of 5) assignments this quarter, each of which have a specific prompt (see class website for details).
+You will be expected to complete a minimum of 4 (out of 5) assignments this quarter, each of which have a specific prompt (see [class website](https://netizen.org/classes/netart2/) for details).
 Each assignment has a suggested due date, but because we'll each be going through the class lectures/tutorials asynchronously and at our own pace, some of us might submit our assignments a bit earlier or later than the suggested due date.

-- 25%: Code Poetry Assignment (Due ~)
+- 25%: Code Poetry Assignment (~2021.04.12)
-- 25%: 10print
+- 25%: 10print Assignment (~2021.04.26)
-- 25%: Form+Code Assignment
+- 25%: Form+Code Assignment (~2021.05.10)
-- 25%: Algorithmic Music Assignment
+- 25%: Algorithmic Music Assignment (~2021.05.24)
-- 25%: Open Project
+- 25%: Open Project (~2021.06.07)

 In order to receive full credit for these assignments, your piece should not only directly engage with each prompt but must also:
 - be uploaded to your GitHub account as it's own repository.